kerns/commander-v/README.md

 ![before-we-get-started](https://user-images.githubusercontent.com/20254/233304185-ceba2782-c8dc-4bc3-95de-18a9f7091f90.png)

-_To the wonderful humans working to fix their terrible code,
+_To the humans working to fix their terrible code,
-...and to all of the magical AIs racing ahead to help us.
+...and to the magical AIs racing ahead to help us.
-To each and every one of us, GODSPEED. **I am coming home**!_
+To each and every one of us, GODSPEED. **I am coming home**_

-<cite>— The last words spoken by Commander V, before he transformed into a VS Code extension</cite>
+<cite>— Last words of Commander V, spoken as he transformed into a VS Code extension</cite>

 ## 🛳️🐬💦 SPRING 2024: Version 2.1 Hits the High Seas